-C2.
+C3.
 Challenge of Chairpersons ruling

 Any ruling of the chairperson that a Standing Order deems final may not be challenged.
-A member may challenge a ruling of the chairperson not deemed final, but such a challenge must be validated immediately by a motion passed by a 75% majority of the meeting unless specified otherwise
+A member may challenge a ruling of the chairperson not deemed final, but such a challenge must be validated immediately by a vote of not less than 75% of the members present and voting-unless specified otherwise.

-C3.
+C4.
 Chairperson to decide points of order

 The chairperson is to decide any point of order and may do so immediately after it has been raised or may first hear further argument before deciding.
 The ruling of the chairperson upon any point of order is not open to any discussion and is final.
-No point of order may be raised during a division except by permission of the chairperson.
-(See Standing Orders 3.17.3 and 3.17.7)
+No point of order may be raised during a vote except by permission of the chairperson.